Chaos Engineering

 Why Chaos Engineering Matters

-Charles Perrow’s research demonstrates that “multiple and unexpected interactions of failures are inevitable” in complex systems (Perrow, 1984).
+In distributed systems, the failure of a component your team never directly touches can cascade into failures your users experience.
+Charles Perrow’s research demonstrates that multiple and unexpected interactions of failures are inevitable in complex systems (Perrow, 1999).

 The Dynamic Safety Model